 Since omada access points configure this value automatically and don't give you the option, It makes more sense to find the value that's being used by the omada APs and configure openwrt APs to use the same value.

-To do this, I went straight the hard way.
+To do this, I for no reason, tried the hard way first.

 My plan at first was to create a WiFi monitor interface and keep the client interface.
 This way, I can capture the raw WiFi data and that should include the mobility domain in the 802.11k related packets.
 I kept looking for a while and didn't see any 802.11k packets.

 The issue here was, Those packets only show up when the client is roaming and since I was doing that on a desktop, fixed to a place this approach failed.
 I didn't have a rooted android phone or some other mobile device that could support client mode and monitor mode at the same time so I didn't explore this option any further and started looking for alternative solutions.

 My Omada Controller is running in an LXC container on proxmox.
 So I tried another easier approach.
 Once the controller software has figured out the mobility domain to use, It likely saves it somewhere so how about I dump the database and try finding it there? and this approach worked.